Multiscale-Genomics/mg-rest-adjacency/README.md

-# mg-rest-hdf5
+# mg-rest-adjacency

-Microservice RESTful API for the querying of HDF5 files that have been generated using the code from the mg-storage-hdf5 scripts
+Microservice RESTful API for the querying of Adjacency data stored in HDF5 files that have been generated using the code from the mg-process-fastq scripts

 # Requirements
 - Python 2.7+